-Ailsa is a full-time Masters candidate with Deakin University's School of Communications and the Creative Arts.
+Ailsa recently submitted her Masters thesis to Deakin University's School of Communications and the Creative Arts.

 Her thesis is titled 'Three Lost Spaces, Popular Theatrical Entertainment, Ballarat Goldfields, 1850s - 1870s'.
-It is due for completion in October 2019.
+I

 'Hidden Theatre Unearthed on Sturt Street', by Caleb Cluff, The Courier, 24 February 2019.

 'Repairing the Disjointed Narrative of Ballarat's Theatre Royal’, M/C Journal, Vol 20, No 5, 2017.

 ‘The Wild West of Victorian Australia: Spaces of Theatrical Entertainment & Interaction in 1850s Ballaarat', Nineteenth Century Theatre and Film, 2019, Submitted 18 Jan 2019.

 'The Wild West of Victorian Australia: Theatrical Entertainment & Interaction in 1850s Ballarat'- Presented to global scholars at the 'City, Space & Spectacle in 19th Century Performing Arts' Conference in Venice, Italy, hosted by Warwick University, June 2018.

 ‘Humble heritage and the fragile fabric of Ballarat East’- Presented to global scholars at the Association of Critical Heritage Studies Conference, Hosted by ANU, Dec.
 2014

 Palazzo Pesaro Papafava in Venice, Italy